marklreyes/marklreyes/README.md

-👋, I'm Mark Reyes, Frontend Software Engineer with 17+ years working with Engineering, Product, Creative & Marketing Teams.
+👋, I'm (Mark Reyes)[https://www.marklreyes.com/about-me/], Frontend Software Engineer with 17+ years working with Engineering, Product, Creative & Marketing Teams.

 ## About Me 👨🏾‍💻
 Described by past teammates as a ***quick study***, I'm a frontend software engineer that's in depth with the presentation layer of your web experience.
 I’m also a [podcaster](https://www.marklreyes.com/allwebsd-podcast/) and [blogger](https://www.marklreyes.com/category/project-log/) who enjoys sharing my experiences and knowledge with others and these additional mediums are a great way in doing just that!